The Archive

 Township: Completing the Playrix Trilogy of Lies

-Township is a farming simulator.
-Its ads show rescue missions, puzzle adventures, and survival challenges.
-Playrix's third major title, third major lie, third time the actual game has nothing to do with the ads.
+Township is a farming sim.
+Its ads show rescues, puzzle adventures, and survival.
+Playrix's third major title, third major lie, same nothing-to-do-with-ads pattern.

 Drawing Puzzle